Union County, Ohio: Agriculture

 There are numerous local family farms in Union County, as well as multinational agricultural services corporations like Scotts Miracle-Gro Company and Select Sires.
-There is a Union County Farmer's Market, and the Ohio State University operates an agricultural extension office in the central portion of the county.

-Jack Foust

-A notable local area farmer is Jack Foust, who has spent more than half of a century in the agriculture industry.
+A notable local area farmer is Jack Foust.
 His cattle at the Mayflower Farm have produced world records, while he himself has publicly served in positions appointed by the United States Secretary of Agriculture Bob Bergland and Ohio Governor Richard Celeste.
 He has been chairman of the Union County Board of Elections, and is an inductee into the Ohio Agricultural Hall of Fame.

+There is a Union County Farmer's Market, and the Ohio State University operates an agricultural extension office in the central portion of the county.

 Industrial

 In 2007, the estimated value of manufacturing operations in the county was well over $3.5 billion.

 It is the home to major corporations, including Scotts Miracle-Gro and Univenture.
 Major corporations operating regional facilities in the county include Honda of America, Goodyear/Veyance Technologies, Parker Hannifin, United Rotary Brush, and Invensys Climate Control.
 The Honda operation includes the Marysville Auto Plant.
 Other large companies located in the county include Sumitomo Electric Wiring Systems, Ray Lewis and Son, Velocys, MAI Manufacturing, NEX Transport, and Midwest Express, among others.

 Between 2000 and 2007, Union County businesses were awarded $9.3 million in United States Department of Defense contracts.
 The companies receiving those contracts were the Electronic Services Agency, Parker Hannifin, United Rotary Brush, and Leo Berbee Bulb Company.